ViniciusAlba/ViniciusAlba/README.md

 I'm currently doing Information Systems (Bachelor) at FeMASS and I'm learning about HTML/CSS, JavaScript and MySQL besides the college.

 My next steps is: Start learning some JavaScript framework and PHP.

-## A "strange" curiosity

- - Nowadays I'm working at Schlumberger, in the Maintenance area (Surface Well Testing) and I've worked in the Administration at another company;

 <div>
   <a href="https://instagram.com/viniciussnitram" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>